vijaygill/wg-ui-plus/README.md

 From here, you can go on the make this setup as advanced as you want.
 Use "docker compose", or put it behind nginx reverse proxy, add SSL and so on.

 ## Features

-At this early stage, this is more of an idea of what features this management will offer at some stage
-* Terms used in the applications and their definitions
-  * Target - a host, a network or the whole world of internet.
-  * Peer - A device that connects to VPN
-  * Peer-Group - A group of peers that can be granted / denied access to targets
-* View the live status of the WG server, what clients are connected etc.
-* Add/remove clients
-* General management of the server

 Functionality implemented/yet to be implemented so far (getting ready for first release)
 - [x] Manage targets - Add/Edit/Disable.
   - [x] Add/Remove Peer-Groups to/from Target thus allowing/denying access.
 - [x] Manage Peers - Add/Edit/Disable.
-  - [x] Add/Remove Peers from Peer-Groups
+  - [x] Add/Remove Peers from Peer-Groups, thus allowing/denying access to the targets a Peer-Group is associated with.
 - [x] Manage Peer-Groups - Add/Edit/Disable
-  - [x] Add/Remove Targets to/from Peer-Groups thus allowing/denying access.
+  - [x] Add/Remove Targets to/from Peer-Groups, thus allowing/denying access.
 - [x] Live Dashboard
+  - [x] Show current status of Peers.
+  - [x] Show IPTables rules along with the counters for various chains.
 - [x] Authentication
 - [x] Configuration of Client Peer
   - [x] Display QR-code for scanning using camera on the client device.